arkeys/astrophotography/README.md

 # astrophotography
-Using raspberry pi with pi noir camera for taking pictures of the night sky
+Using raspberry pi with pi noir camera for taking pictures of the night sky.
+No extra optics needed - just really long exposures.